Libya travel guide

 The travel advice summary below is provided by the Foreign and Commonwealth Office in the UK.
 ‘We’ refers to the Foreign and Commonwealth Office.
 For their full travel advice, visit www.gov.uk/foreign-travel-advice.

-There is a high risk of civilians, including journalists, humanitarian and medical workers, being caught in indiscriminate gunfire or shelling, including air strikes, in all areas where there is fighting, putting those in the area at risk.
+There’s a high risk of civilians, including journalists, humanitarian and medical workers, being caught in indiscriminate gunfire or shelling, including air strikes, in all areas where there is fighting.

 Reports of violence, reprisal killings, looting and human rights abuses continue across the country.
 If you choose to travel to Libya against FCO advice, you should monitor the local security situation carefully.
 Political events may impact on the security situation.